joshbegley/nyt-latest/README.md

 `President Trump’s impeachments were mentioned in an exhibit on the American presidency that museum officials said was outdated.
 A Smithsonian spokeswoman said a future exhibit would include “all impeachments.”`\
 https://nytimes.com/2025/07/31/us/politics/smithsonian-trump-impeachments-exhibit.html

-**‘Clinton Plan’ Emails Were Likely Made by Russian Spies, New Documents Show**\
+**‘Clinton Plan’ Emails Were Likely Made by Russian Spies, Declassified Report Shows**\
-`The Trump administration has been releasing previously secret material related to the Russia investigation as it seeks to change the subject from its broken promise to release the Jeffrey Epstein files.`\
+`An annex to a report by the special counsel John H. Durham was the latest in a series of disclosures about the Russia inquiry, as the Trump team seeks to distract from the Jeffrey Epstein files.`\
 https://nytimes.com/2025/07/31/us/politics/trump-clinton-emails-russia-investigation.html

 **Brian Cashman admits Yankees struck out on starting pitchers at trade deadline**\